shoprunback/go-raph/raph/README.md

 ```go
 func (d *Dijkstra) ShortestPath(from, to string, constraint Constraint, minimize ...string) ([]string, int)
 ```
 ShortestPath returns a slice of ids with its cost.
+The value minimized is the sum of specified costs (minimize slice).

 #### func (*Dijkstra) ShortestPathDetailed

 ```go
 func (d *Dijkstra) ShortestPathDetailed(from, to string, constraint Constraint, minimize ...string) ([]map[string]interface{}, int)
 ```
 ShortestPathDetailed returns detailed shortest path with its cost.
+The value minimized is the sum of specified costs (minimize slice).

 #### func (*Dijkstra) UpdateDistances